ARA Uruguay

-The corvette ARA Uruguay, built in England, is the largest ship afloat of its age in the Armada de la República Argentina (Argentine Navy), with more than 140 years passed since its commissioning in September 1874.
+The corvette ARA Uruguay, is a floating museum ship, berthed at Puerto Madero in Buenos Aires, Argentina.
+It was built in England and commissioned into the Argentine navy in 1874: it was decommissioned in 1926.
 The last of the legendary squadron of President Sarmiento, the Uruguay took part in revolutions, expeditions, rescues, and was even floating headquarters of the Navy School.
 During its operational history 1874–1926 the Uruguay has served as a gunboat, school ship, expedition support ship, Antarctic rescue ship, fisheries base supply ship, and hydrographic survey vessel, and is now a museum ship in Buenos Aires.
 (Note: [Exploits] "Hazañas Gemela de la Paraná, fueron las primeras llegadas al país de los buques de hierro y vapor adquiridos por el Presidente Sarmiento, desde 1877, fue buque-escuela, recorriendo las costas del sur y reafirmando nuestra soberanía.
 De ella egresó la primera promoción de la Escuela Naval y, en 1880, dejó de ser buque escuela, sirviendo de transporte y de apoyo de comisiones científicas.")
 The ship was built in 1874 at Laird Bros. (now Cammell Laird) shipyard of Birkenhead, England, at a cost of £32,000.
 (Note: [Construction...]
 "Construcción de la Corbeta Uruguay Construida en los astilleros Cammell Laird Brothers, de Birkenhead (Inglaterra), a un costo de 32.000 libras, según un contrato firmado para dos unidades gemelas (Uruguay y Paraná), con fondos de la ley de armamentos de 1872.
 Fue botada el 06 de Marzo de 1874.")
 This ship is rigged to a barque sailplan (three masts, two of which have cross spars).
 The ship's steel hull is sheathed in teak.

 The ship's namesake is an earlier Argentine Navy schooner, a seven-gun combatant in the Battle of Juncal, 1827.

 History

+Construction, building, and delivery (1874)

+The vessel was built in 1874 at the Laird Brothers shipyard in Birkenhead, United Kingdom, as part of an early programme to modernise the Argentine Navy.
+Designed as a small but robust gunboat, she combined a steel-reinforced hull with a barque rig, reflecting the transitional naval technology of the period in which steam propulsion was supplemented by sail for extended range and endurance.

+Following completion, the ship was delivered to Argentina later that year and commissioned into naval service.

-Gunboat and training ship (1874–1887)
+Early service: gunboat and training ship (1874–1887)

-Originally built as a gunboat, the ship was soon to be used as a training ship.
+Initially employed as a gunboat, the vessel was soon reassigned to training duties as part of the Navy’s early efforts to formalise officer instruction and seamanship training.

+Sovereignty expedition to Patagonia (1878)

+In 1878, the ship took part in Commodore Louis Pye’s expedition to Patagonia, south of the Santa Cruz River, alongside the monitor and the gunboat Constitución.
+The mission formed part of Argentina’s efforts to assert sovereignty over sparsely controlled southern territories during a period of regional tension with Chile.
+(Note: [Historic Monument] "Monumento histórico...")